 However, PCIe power connector ports on graphics cards aren’t all the same.
-Typically, the more powerful the graphics card, the more pins on the PCIe connector the graphics card requires.
-Common PCIe connectors or connection requirements will be referred to as…
+Typically, the more powerful the graphics card, the more PCIe connectors the graphics card will require.

-A mid-range graphics card like an RTX 3060 Ti requires an 8-pin connection.
+A mid-range graphics card like an RTX 3060 Ti requires a single 8-pin connection.

-A high-end graphics card like an RTX 3090 could require a 12-pin PCIe connector.
+A high-end graphics card like an RX 7900 XTX could require three 8-pin connections.
+(See the photo above.)